upcoming and past events

 River Landscapes – A new glossary

 The project “River Landscapes” tackles the capitalistic language used to describe rivers by creating a new, decolonised glossary that grasps them as more-than-human water landscapes.
 The project will initiate a series of locally anchored and hybrid dialogues between the core team and invited river experts from the sciences, the arts and indigenous contexts from Europe and South Asia, accompanied by a public facing program.
-The glossary will be made available as a digital open-source platform.

 Project Partners